rogerta97/TryHard_Engine/README.md

 For the last assigment we were asked to create our own system for user interface.
 We followed the structure of Unity Engine for that.
 The main pieces that form the High Level System are the following:

   - Rect Transform Component: Component similar to the Transform Component, holding position, rotation and scale.
-Moreover this component contains a rectangle where the UI is going to lay, it also mean it has it's pivots and anchor points implemented.
+Moreover this component contains a rectangle where the UI is going to lay, it also mean it has it's anchor points implemented.

   - Component Canvas: A component that will contain all the gameobjects.